zapier/email-reply-parser/README.md

-# Email Replay Parser for Python
+# Ported Email Replay Parser for Python

-Email Reply Parser is a python library that breaks an email into subject, body, and signature fragments.
+Email Reply Parser is a port of GitHub's Email Reply Parser, making it easy to break an email into fragments.

-## Example Use Cases

 ## Installation

 ## Known Issues